 By: Ivonne J. Hernandez

 Everyone needs compassion -- What a true statement!
 A couple of nights ago, it was the middle of the night, and I wasn't feeling well.
 I did not want to wake up my husband, who had to work the next morning.
-In the stillness of the night, I felt alone in my pain and I started to grow weary.
+In the stillness of the night, I felt alone in my pain, and I started to grow weary.
 As I grabbed my rosary beads and began to pray, my husband woke up and asked me if I was ok.
 "No, I'm not.", I replied.
-"I am in pain and I'm scared."
+"I am in pain, and I'm scared."
 He listened to me, held me, and reassured me that everything was going to be ok.
 He then went back to sleep, but I knew he was right there if I needed him again.

 The Merriam-Webster dictionary defines compassion as a "sympathetic consciousness of others' distress together with a desire to alleviate it."
 God has placed this desire to alleviate suffering in our hearts.
 We experience it every day.
 We witness suffering all around us, and we are moved with pity, with compassion.
 But then comes the moment of decision.
 Is the movement of our hearts strong enough to move our bodies?
 The word compassion comes from the Latin com- + pati, which means to bear, suffer.
 This means that the way to alleviate the suffering of another is to bear their suffering with them.

-"Blessed be the God and Father of our Lord Jesus Christ, the Father of compassion and God of all encouragement, who encourages us in our every affliction, so that we may be able to encourage those who are in any affliction with the encouragement with which we ourselves are encouraged by God” (2 Cor 1:3-4)
+"Blessed be the God and Father of our Lord Jesus Christ, the Father of compassion and God of all encouragement, who encourages us in our every affliction, so that we may be able to encourage those who are in any affliction with the encouragement with which we ourselves are encouraged by God."
+(2 Corinthians 1:3-4)

 The burden that felt so heavy in the middle of the night, when there was no one around to share it with, became bearable when I was reminded that I was not alone.
 My husband's compassion for me, at the cost of his own rest, made my burden lighter that night, light enough for me to go on.
 It felt as if he took some of my pain and placed it on his shoulders…because he did.
 When we accompany others in their suffering, we lighten their load, and we fulfill the law of Christ.

-We are Ivonne Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.
+We are Ivonne J. Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.